 Mistake #3 – Producing Poor Quality Content

-Producing poor quality content is one of the biggest content marketing mistakes to avoid.
+Producing poor quality content is one of the biggest content marketing mistakes to avoid and it’s also one of the biggest SEO mistakes.
 The content landscape is far too competitive.
 You can’t accept anything less than high-quality, relevant, valuable content.
 Anything less than that won’t break through the noise or deliver results long-term.

 This is why publishing content just for the sake of publishing it or focusing on quantity over quality tends to result in poor quality content.
 There are a lot of things that can affect the quality of content.
 A piece of content can be well-written and still be considered “poor quality”.